cshinaver/TypeRight/README.md

 TypeRight CSE 20212 Final Project

 ## How to setup
-In order to build the files, you will need to install both SDL2, sdl2_image, sdl2_ttf and CMake on your local machine.
+In order to build the files, you will need to install SDL2, sdl2_image, sdl2_ttf and CMake on your local machine.
 The engineering machines alreaedy have them both.

 ### Mac OS X